Division of Research and Graduate Studies

 Graduate Record Examination (GRE) Subject Test.
 Satisfactory completion of the GRE Subject Test is required of students working toward the Master of Arts in Mathematics.
 Satisfactory completion of either the GRE Subject Test or the Major Field Test (MFT) is required of students working toward the Master of Science in Physics.

 Departmental Qualifying Examination (DQE).
 Satisfactory completion of the DQE is required in art, civil engineering, kinesiology, linguistics, Spanish, and viticulture and enology.

 Foreign Language Requirement.
 Demonstration of competence, usually equivalent to that achieved through two years of collegiate study of one foreign language, is required in specified graduate degree programs in which upper-division and graduate courses demand such competence.
 Competence in the use of a foreign language is required for the Master of Arts in English, History (traditional track only), and Music (vocal performance and choral conducting emphases only).
 The foreign language requirement for the Master of Arts in International Relations is a prerequisite for graduation rather than advancement to candidacy.
 Ordinarily, the requirement calls for demonstration of the ability to read materials of the graduate program in one appropriate foreign language.
 Students who are conducting research in a foreign country for the Master of Science in Geology must be proficient in the language in which source materials are published.
-Students should consult their graduate adviser or the chair of the Modern and Classical Languages and Literatures Department for information about placement tests.
+Students should consult their graduate advisor or the chair of the Modern and Classical Languages and Literatures Department for information about placement tests.